NNDB

 As a young man, Andy Griffith studied for the ministry, then got a degree in music and taught high school for several years.
 During this time he worked up a comedy routine including his famous bit "What It Was, Was Football", about a country boy's misunderstandings as he watched his first football game.

 With his comfortable southern drawl, Griffith was a natural to play PFC Stockdale, the hillbilly hick gone military in Ira Levin's play No Time for Sergeants.
-Griffith played the part in regional theater, in a live broadcast on ABC's The U.S. Steel Hour, on Broadway, and eventually in a well-received film adaptation (with Don Knotts in a supporting role).
+Griffith starred in the play in regional theater, in a live broadcast on ABC's The U.S. Steel Hour, on Broadway, and eventually in a well-received film adaptation (with Don Knotts in a supporting role).
 Griffith's first film was a dramatic turn that is still impressive: A Face in the Crowd, with Patricia Neal and Walter Matthau.
-Griffith plays Lonesome Rhodes, and on the surface he's another hillbilly, but when Rhodes becomes famous he becomes a frightfully different man.
+Griffith played Lonesome Rhodes, and on the surface he was another hillbilly, but when Rhodes found fame he became a frightfully different man.

 Father: Carl Griffith (furniture factory worker)